Kulbethrand/Kulbethrand/README.md

-- 👋 Hi, I’m Uzoma Okafor, @Kulbethrand
+- 👋 I’m Uzoma Okafor.
-- 👀 I’m interested in Full stack engineering.
+- 👀 Enthusiastic about learning Full Stack Engineering.
-- 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me on bsuokafor@gmail.com

 <!---
 Kulbethrand/Kulbethrand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.